amoodie/shoreline_extract/README.md

 ## Documentation

-As of 05/09/2018, the only documentation to this program is this file.
+The only documentation to this program is this file.
 However, the code is pretty well commented, and any changes you need to make should be pretty easy.

 If there are actually people hoping to use this code, I will add more documentation support for both the program files, and potentially further split the files into function files for easier documentation.